Septum Stretching 101: What to Know Stretching Septum Piercings

 As a general rule, wait a minimum of 6 to 8 months between each stretching session and only increase by 0.5 mm increments to prevent potential harm to your piercing.
 Stretching a septum from 16g to 6g, with the suggested 6 to 8 month intervals, can approximately take up to 3 years to reach the desired gauge size.
 However, achieving a fully healed initial 6g septum may only require 6 months from the time of your first healed piercing!

 If you're wanting to expand your piercing, it's essential that the process is done correctly.
-Here's a step-by-step guide to help you achieve a safely stretched septum:
+Here's a step-by-step guide to help you:

 Wait to stretch (after initial piercing)